MFernandez96/MFernandez96/README.md

 🔭 I'm currently working on Django.

-🌱 I’m currently learning Solidity.
+🌱 I’m currently learning Go and C++.

 👯 I’m looking to collaborate on something related to geek culture.